vhforbes/Scaffold-Eth-Challanges/README.md

 ### 🥅 Goals

-- [ ] Track the solidity code to find out how the DiceGame contract is generating random numbers.
+- [x] Track the solidity code to find out how the DiceGame contract is generating random numbers.
+      Its getting a value from the previous hash and encoding it with the address of the contract and a nounce

-- [ ] Is it possible to predict the random number for any given roll?
+- [x] Is it possible to predict the random number for any given roll?
+      Yes, since he is getting the value from the previous block, and the block number is public, aswell as the contract address and nouce, we can make this calculation ourselves

 ---